Submissions are now open through Oct 15!

 For our contributors in the United States, we send a complimentary copy of the issue in which they appear.

-If outside of the US, due to budgeting costs, instead of a physical copy, we provide a digital/printable version of the magazine and instructions for assembly.
+If outside of the US, due to budgeting costs, instead of a physical copy, we provide a digital/printable version of the magazine.

 Help Sustain Tiny Spoon!